Cache Plugin

 ];

-Ask the server if the response is valid at most ever hour.
+Ask the server if the response is valid at most every hour.
 If the response has not been used within one year it will be removed from the cache:

 $options = [